aniamirjanyan/HibernateDemo/README.md

 - PostgreSQL Driver
 - Spring Data JPA

-You should alos [download](https://www.enterprisedb.com/downloads/postgres-postgresql-downloads) and install postgreSQL.
+You should also [download](https://www.enterprisedb.com/downloads/postgres-postgresql-downloads) and install postgreSQL.

 Firstly, here is everything we need to have in *application.properties* file.
 ```